simpleanalytics/docs/_docs/55_events/50_server-side.md

 Customer can send their data to this endpoint: `https://queue.simpleanalyticscdn.com/events`.
 It should be JSON.

+It's advised to include the user agent of the device because the defaults could be detected as robots.

+### Events

 Example payload of the data for an event:

 ```json